arpitbbhayani/articles/blogs/mysql-eviction-strategy.md

 The one end (head) of the list holds the most-recently referenced page while the fag end (tail) of the list holds the least-recently referenced one.
 A new page, being most-recently accessed, is always added at the head of the list while the eviction happens at the tail.
 If a page from the cache is referenced again, it is moved to the head of the list as it is now the most-recently referenced.

 ## Implementation
-LRU cache is often implemented by pairing a [doubly linked list](https://en.wikipedia.org/wiki/Doubly_linked_list) with a [hash map](https://en.wikipedia.org/wiki/Hash_table).
+LRU cache is often implemented by pairing a [doubly-linked list](https://en.wikipedia.org/wiki/Doubly_linked_list) with a [hash map](https://en.wikipedia.org/wiki/Hash_table).
 The cache is thus just a linked list of pages and the hashmap maps the `page_id` to the node in the linked list, enabling `O(1)` lookups.

 ![LRU Cache](https://user-images.githubusercontent.com/4745789/80288324-d7751a80-8754-11ea-96ab-6a8e25730bff.png)